 Find out more about the overall structure and content of SAT Critical Reading in our guide to SAT Reading.

-Is there a “best way” to read the passage for SAT Reading questions?
-Find out here!
+Is there a "best way" to read the passage for SAT Reading questions?
+Learn different ways to approach SAT Reading passages here.

 Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
 If you liked this Reading lesson, you'll love our program.
 Along with more detailed lessons, you'll get thousands of practice problems organized by individual skills so you learn most effectively.
 We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.